 - Accidental parasites: Parasites that infect an unusual host.
 For example, Echinococcus granulosus is common in dogs but may infect humans accidentally.

 - Aberrant parasites or wandering parasites: Parasites that infect a host where they cannot live or develop further (e.g., Toxocara in humans).

 Source of infection of parasites

-Humans may acquire parasites from various sources such as contaminated soil and water, food, and contact with
+Humans may acquire parasites from various sources, such as contaminated soil and water, food, and contact with

 - Contaminated soil and water: Soil polluted with human excreta may contain eggs of the parasites (such as hookworm, Ascaris species, Strongyloides species, and Trichuris species) and is an important source of infection.
-Similarly, infection may occur by drinking water contaminated with human excreta containing cysts of E. histolytica or Giardia lamblia.
+Similarly, infection may occur by drinking water contaminated with human excreta-containing cysts of E. histolytica or Giardia lamblia.

-- Raw or undercooked meat: Raw beef containing the larvae of Cysticercus bovis and pork containing Cysticercus cellulosae are some examples where undercooked meat acts as a source of infection.
+- Raw or undercooked meat: Raw beef containing the larvae of Cysticercus bovis and pork containing Cysticercus cellulosae are examples where undercooked meat acts as a source of infection.

 - Other sources of infection:

 - Aquatic source: Freshwater fishes (source of Diphyllobrothium latum), crab or crayfishes (source of Paragonimus westermanii), aquatic plants such as watercress (source of Fasciola hepatica)